atk4/data/docs/persistence.rst

     }

-There are more work to be done until Field_Currency could be a valid field, but I wanted to draw your attenton to the use of field flags:
+There are more work to be done until Field_Currency could be a valid field, but I wanted to draw your attention to the use of field flags:

- - system flag is used to hide `balance_amount` and `balance_currency_id`.
+ - system flag is used to hide `balance_amount` and `balance_currency_id` in UI.
- - never_persist flag is used because there are no `balance` column.
+ - never_persist flag is used because there are no `balance` column in persistence.

 Type Matrix
 -----------

-.. todo:: this section might neet cleanup
+.. todo:: this section might need cleanup

 +----+----+----------------------------------------------------------+------+----+-----+
 | ty | al | description                                              | nati | sq | mon |